Focus/latexer/README.md

   'cmd-alt-c': 'latexer:insert-citation'
 ```

-Latex on Atom
+LaTeX on Atom
 -----------

 This package only provides autocompletion.
-If you want the full latex experience then I would recommend getting the [language-latex](https://atom.io/packages/language-latex) package for syntax highlighting, and the [latex](https://atom.io/packages/latex) or the [latex-plus](https://atom.io/packages/latex-plus) package for compiling latex documents.
+If you want the full LaTeX experience then I would recommend getting the [language-latex](https://atom.io/packages/language-latex) package for syntax highlighting, and the [latex](https://atom.io/packages/latex) or the [latex-plus](https://atom.io/packages/latex-plus) package for compiling LaTeX documents.
 You can also view pdf documents from within Atom by installing the [pdf-view](https://atom.io/packages/pdf-view) package.